-As I said in one of my earlier posts, Yearning, sometimes it’s not the words that claw at your heart but a picture that seizes your gaze.
+In one of my earlier posts, Yearning, I mentioned that sometimes it’s not the words that claw at your heart but a picture that seizes your gaze.
 It then sprouts words that come together to form a prose or a poem.
 When my nephew, Siddharth, posted this picture on Facebook I felt this compulsion to write.
 So, here it goes…

 The walls have ears, they say.
 They forgot to mention that the doors have eyes.
 And.
 Am I glad that I see what you cannot see.
 The expression on her face is to die for.
 Not that I’m not dead, after all doors are made of dead wood, but you get my drift.
 How she’s grown… from a cranky little toddler to a young woman who is ready to take on this world.